Ruzi79/amazon-price-tracker/README.md

     price = f"{whole}.{fraction} {symbol}"
 except:
     pass

-# Explanation:
-# Amazon splits price into three separate HTML elements:
-# 1. 'a-price-symbol' -> currency symbol (e.g., $, ₼, €)
+find_element(By.CLASS_NAME, "a-price-symbol"): This code is used to find the currency symbol (e.g., "$").

-# 2. 'a-price-whole' -> whole number part of the price (e.g., 86)
+find_element(By.CLASS_NAME, "a-price-whole"): Retrieves the whole part of the price.

-# 3. 'a-price-fraction' -> fractional part of the price (after decimal, e.g., 00)
+find_element(By.CLASS_NAME, "a-price-fraction"): Retrieves the fractional part of the price.
-# These are combined into a single string to form a complete price like "86.00 ₼".
-# The try-except block ensures the script doesn't crash if any part is missing.

-# Print product name and price
+f"{whole}.{fraction} {symbol}": Combines the whole part, fractional part, and symbol into the complete price.

+try...except: If any of the price elements are not found, the script handles the error without breaking and sets Price not found as the result.

+Printing the Final Results:
+python
+Copy code
 print("Product:", product)
 print("Price:", price)

-# Explanation:
-# Displays the product name and full price with currency in the terminal.
+This part prints the product name and its price to the console.

-# Terminal output can be used for lab verification.
+Closing the Browser:
+python
+Copy code

-# Close the browser
+driver.quit()  # Closes the browser
-driver.quit()

-# Explanation:
-# Properly closes the Chrome browser and frees system resources.
+quit(): Closes the browser and completes the operation.
-# Important to prevent memory leaks or leftover browser processes.